riboflavin/test-framer-sync/compare/fireflies-ai-vs-fathom.md

 | Language Support                  | ✅ Multiple languages      | ✅ Multiple languages     |
 | Desktop App                       | ❌ No (Web-based)          | ❌ No (Web-based)         |
 | iPhone & Android Apps             | ✅ Yes (Both)              | ✅ Yes (Both)             |
-- Fireflies.ai might appeal to individuals or businesses looking for a tool with basic integrations like Zoom and Calendar, as well as support for multiple languages.
-However, its lack of in-person meeting capabilities and local recording options may limit its usefulness in certain scenarios.
+- Fireflies.ai might appeal to individuals or businesses looking for a tool with Zoom and calendar integration, as well as integration with platforms like HubSpot and Notion.
+However, it lacks in-person meeting support and local recording capabilities, which may limit its usefulness in certain scenarios.

-- Fathom, on the other hand, could be attractive to users seeking a straightforward solution with a free unlimited plan and very easy usability.
-Despite its integration with popular platforms like HubSpot and Notion, the absence of an automation engine might hinder its ability to truly streamline meeting processes and tasks.
+- Fathom, on the other hand, offers a free unlimited plan and similar features like Zoom and calendar integration, making it suitable for those seeking a straightforward solution.
+Despite its ease of use and multiple language support, Fathom falls short in terms of automation and depth of integrations, potentially hindering its ability to enhance meeting productivity.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.